-As noted in the MSBA’s School Survey introduction communication, beginning in fall 2016, architectural and engineering experts will visit every public elementary and secondary school in the Commonwealth to assess the general condition of each building.
-The assessment will evaluate several key factors, including: condition, capacity, maintenance, and educational environment.
-The data collected during this assessment is just one factor used to determine which school facilities present the highest level of need and urgency, and the results are not the sole basis the MSBA uses to determine any district’s eligibility for funding.
-Buildings are evaluated regardless of whether or not the District has any plans for improvements or new schools; however, we do anticipate that buildings currently slated for upgrades or recently constructed in partnership with the MSBA will not be assessed at this time.
+The data collected during these assessments is just one of the factors used to determine which school facilities present the highest level of need and urgency, and the results are not the sole basis the MSBA uses to determine any district’s eligibility for funding.
+The buildings were evaluated regardless of whether or not the District has any plans for improvements or potential school projects.
+For the 2016 survey, buildings which were slated for upgrades or recently constructed in partnership with the MSBA were not assessed.

 2010 Needs Survey

 - Overview of 2010 Needs Survey Report Findings:

 Please email all questions related to the School Survey to: SchoolSurvey2016@MassSchoolBuildings.org.